ryanritch35/HW5/README.md

 # HW5

 I thought this was an extremely hard project.
 I tried to do everything but I was only able to get random letters to be picked, displayed, and then put on the rack.
 I spent countless hours but I really would've liked the professor to help us a little more during class time in order to be prepared for this project.
+I commneted out a section in my js file that I dont understand why it doesn't work and would logically do what I want better than what I have currently

 Sources: